phpactor/phpactor/doc/home.rst

 -  **CLI interface**: Some functionality is exposed through CLI commands.

-Phpactor can be used in a limited way as a **standalone application**, but its full power can only be utilized through its :doc:`rpc` protocol or through its :doc:`lsp`.
+Phpactor can be used in a limited way as a **standalone application**, but its full power can only be utilized through its :doc:`other/rpc` protocol or through its :doc:`usage/language-server`.

-For a list of clients see :doc:`clients`

 Phpactor is pronounced “factor”, as in “factorisation” and “re-factoring”.